TensorFlow Serving Cluster PPML

 mv models/resnet50-v15-fp32/1/saved_model.pb plaintext/

-LD_LIBRARY_PATH=./libs ./gramine-sgx-pf-crypt encrypt -w files/wrap-key -i plaintext/saved_model.pb -o models/resnet50-v15-fp32/1/saved_model.pb
+LD_LIBRARY_PATH=./libs ./gramine-sgx-pf-crypt encrypt -w files/wrap_key -i plaintext/saved_model.pb -o models/resnet50-v15-fp32/1/saved_model.pb

 tar -cvf models.tar models